8. The Sermon On The Mount

 Ask, and it will be given you; seek, and you will find; knock, and it will be opened to you.*****

 Talmud, Shabbath 31a

 Rabbi Hillel said: "What is hateful to you, do not do to your neighbor.
 That is the whole Law; the rest is its commentary.
 Go and learn it!"

 So whatever you wish that men would do to you, do so to them; for this is the law and the prophets.*****

 Depart from me, all you workers of evil....

-And then I will declare to them: "I never knew you; depart from me, you evildoers."Once again, the "pious fraud" of the authors of the New Testament is evident, even as they were depicting the Rabbis as lowly degenerates, the pearls of wisdom uttered by these very Rabbis were being attributed to Jesus!
+And then I will declare to them: "I never knew you; depart from me, you evildoers."Once again, their "pious fraud" is evident, even as they were depicting the Rabbis as lowly degenerates, the pearls of wisdom uttered by these very Rabbis were being attributed to Jesus!